 Third Grade Farm Curriculum and Key Objectives

-Fourth Grade Farm Curriculum and Key Objectives
+Fourth and Fifth Grade Farm Curriculum and Key Objectives

 "Our family chose GBS because of its core mission and dedication to experiential learning in the outdoors.
 My children are thriving at this school.
 On days spent at the farm, my son comes home smelling of fennel.
 He and his classmates know the wild ares of San Francisco and the school farm deeply, and they feel a confidence and responsibility for the farm and for the earth, from all the hours they have spent working, planting and harvesting."